ezrastoller/ezrastoller.github.io/_posts/2015-11-7-cliffhangers-in-text-messages.md

-It probably sent a funny message and clarified with him that I had nothing further to add.
+It probably sent a funny message and I quickly clarified with him that I had nothing further to add.
 I realized though, that ending a text with an unnecessary comma is a fun, pretty harmless troll that inserts a cliffhanger and suspense into everyday conversation.
 Every once in a while, this is a fun troll to fall back on.